mattwendels/tfs-build-notifications/README.md

 ### Notifications

-Build changes are polled at a configurable interval and display tray notifications (tooltip or Toast notifications in Windows 10) when a build starts, stops, fails or succeeds.
+Build changes are polled at a configurable interval and display tray notifications via the tooltips (or Toast notifications in Windows 10) when a build starts, stops, fails or succeeds.
 If required, the application can be also configured to only display a notification if a build fails.

 ![Build started](/docs/images/build-started.png)